DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Adamantine Fist Sect.md

 ## Path Initiate Technique: Dantian Fracture

 - As an action, spend 1 qi point to strike directly at their dantian with a devastating impact.
 On a hit, you deal normal unarmed strike damage plus an additional 2d6 force damage.
-The target must make a Constitution saving throw (DC = 8 + your proficiency bonus + your cultivation modifier).
+The target must make a Constitution saving throw (DC = 8 + your cultivation proficiency bonus + your cultivation modifier).
 On a failure, the target is dazed until the end of your next turn.
 When attacking a non-cultivator, they only suffer half the additional damage and no additional effects.

 ## Internal Path Technique: Immovable Object